Reform of Medical and Social Expert Commission: Expert Teams Establish Disability for Only One Year for Irreversible Health Conditions

 • for 2 years — for persons who are assigned group II disability for the first time;

-• for 1–3 years — for persons undergoing repeated assessment.
+• for 1–3 years — for persons undergoing re-assessment.

-Thus, the term of disability establishment is not arbitrary but determined according to the criteria approved by the resolution.
+Thus, the duration of disability is determined not arbitrarily but according to the criteria approved by the resolution.

-If a person disagrees with the expert team's decision — including regarding the disability group, the term of its establishment, or other decision parameters — they have the right to appeal it.
+If a person disagrees with the expert team's decision — including regarding the disability group, its duration, or other decision parameters — they have the right to appeal it.

 A complaint can be submitted to the Center for Assessment of a Person's Functional State: independently in paper form or through the attending physician in the electronic system.
 Within the appeal, the decision will be reviewed according to the established procedure.